koush/vysor.io/README.md

-# Vysor - Mirror and Control your Android
+# Vysor - Mirror and Control your Phone

 # Downloads: